We have been told for years that the financial 'bubble will burst' in the Premier League, but it never has.

 Newcastle - Joelinton - £40million

-Mike Ashley is a well-known skinflint, but when he does release the purse strings a little and then it's spent on Joelinton, it becomes easier to understand why he doesn't do it more often.
+Mike Ashley was a well-known skinflint, but when he did release the purse strings a little and it's spent on Joelinton, it becomes easier to understand why he didn't do it more often.

 Joelinton has simply not delivered for Newcastle and it's far from a secret.

-The Brazilian has contributed just six Premier League goals in 69 matches, so he can't even say he hasn't had a fair crack of the whip.
+The Brazilian has contributed just seven Premier League goals in 87 matches, so he can't even say he hasn't had a fair crack of the whip.

 When Ings moved from Burnley to Liverpool, you feared he would be a small fish in a big Anfield pond.
 An anterior cruciate ligament injury early in his Liverpool career didn't help, but as expected Ings found opportunities limited.

-He has rediscovered his best form at Southampton, though, where he has scored 41 goals in three seasons.
+He rediscovered his best form at Southampton, though, where he scored 41 goals in three seasons.